dallonf/causelang/README.md

 I'm actually not sure.
 I'm not familiar enough with the academic principles of functional programming to say that it actually qualifies.
 I do, however, like a lot of the features of functional programming languages, and so I'll definitely have those features:

-* Immutable-by-default data structures (in fact I don't have mutable data structures yet)
+* Immutable-by-default data structures (in fact I'm unsure if I'll have truly mutable data structures)
 * Pure functions
 * Function pipeline calls / extension methods
 * Static typing with type inference